Manage Your Solar Power

 Manage your solar power better by running your heating, cooling and hot water during the day when you have solar power.
 The energy generated from heating and cooling will be stored in the thermal mass of your house then released at night.
 This works better with thermally efficient houses with high thermal mass.

-There are about 11 million homes in Australia and about 3 million of these have solar power.
+There are about 11 million homes in Australia and over 4 million of these have solar power.
 That’s a huge power generating capability.
-However, it would help balance the grid and save money as well by managing power demand better.
-Therefore, time your major appliances to run during the day where possible.
+However, we need to better manage our power demand to help balance the grid and save money as well .

 Supply and Demand